Iterative Thresholding and Projection Algorithms and Model-Based Deep Neural Networks for Sparse LQR Control Design: Numerical experiments

+By considering the expectation of a randomly generated initial input vector $\bx(0)$, we set $\bS_x$ to $3I$.
 The overall size of the state matrix $\bA$ considering $N$ numbers of multi-agents is then $ 3N \times 3N$.
 The dimension of the feedback matrix is $2N \times 3N$.
 For the regularization term $G(\bK)$, we consider both $\| \bK \|_1$ and $\sum_{i,j} \| \bK_{i,j} \|_F$.
+Depending on the structure of the feedback matrix, we will have differnt connection among the $N$ numbers of multi-agents, and the agents will share their state information through the communication network.
 Similar problem models are considered in \cite{lin2013design, jovanovic2008passivity}.